The Church View

 Books Removed From the Biblical Collection – A Partial List

 There are those that cling to a singular view of all things biblical.
 If it is not in the King James Bible exactly the way he had it translated, it is a fake, a forgery, or an insidious plot by Satan to corrupt the minds of men.
 Those works referenced here are not mentioned in the Bible, but are associated with it.
-Many of the books listed below may be found on the internet by doing a search using the name of the book as a keyword.
+If “every word of the Bible is true” then why mention such “unholy” books (even so far as the prophets suggesting their reading) that they were not allowed to be within the Bible’s sacred binding?
+To ignore this quandry is to allow circular-logic to reign in one’s life, thus ensuring the enemy’s victory over the Divine Spark.